Skip to main content

 • Grunting when breathing

-Important: If your baby displays these symptoms while you are still in the hospital, notify your doctor immediately.
-If you are at home, call 911 or go to the nearest emergency room immediately.
-Do not delay seeking care.
+Important: If your baby shows these symptoms, call the doctor immediately if you are still in the hospital.
+If you are at home, call 911 immediately, or take them to the nearest hospital.
+This is not something to delay.

 • L-carnitine